Skip to main content

 About the TCSI:

-The Traveller Court Support Initiative is a novel partnership between Dr Samantha Morgan-Williams, Travellers of North Cork and the Court Service, which will develop a training programme and network of Traveller ‘court-support workers’ to provide community-engaged, and culturally appropriate peer-led District court accompaniment supports for Traveller victims of discrimination.
+The Traveller Court Support Initiative is a novel partnership between Dr Samantha Morgan-Williams and Dr Fiona Donson and women from Travellers of North Cork, which will develop a training programme and network of Traveller ‘court-support workers’ to provide community-engaged, and culturally appropriate peer-led District court accompaniment supports for Traveller victims of discrimination.

 Informed by TEJP (2022-2023 research findings) the TCSI project will be codesigned and advanced in partnership with TEJP UCC Traveller organisation partners in Cork, adopting a ‘nothing about us without us’ approach empowering and building legal-education and rights-advocacy capacity.